AngeloGianfelice/AI-LAB/README.md

 just run 'GrapesDetector.py command.

 **Note**: to run GrapesDetector you'll need to pass an argument:
 run ***py GrapesDetector.py train*** if you want to train your own model, ***py GrapesDetector.py test*** if you want to test a saved model.
-A the and of the training the model will be saved in the project main directory as 'model_state.pt'.
-The project come in with a model which i have already trained with 4000 samples which you can test straight away.
+At the end of training the vgg and resnet models will be saved in the main project folder as 'grapes_detector_vgg' and 'grepes_detector_resnet' respectively.
+The project comes in with the models which i have already trained and tested with 4000 samples which you can test straight away.
 Have fun with it! :)